Faith. Service. Law.

 A military member, however, does not have that option.
 This leaves the member with the choice of suffering in silence or risking making things worse by filing a report.
 (Given the extremely low number of reprisal claims that are substantiated and the apparent attitude of the military toward such complaints, there is little recourse for someone claiming reprisal absent a smoking gun proving it.)

 It can be a no-win situation.
-I would be dishonest were I to say I don’t believe such miscarriages of justices occur.
+I would be dishonest if I claimed such miscarriages of justice do not occur.

 Unjust Prosecutions

 On the other hand, I have seen prosecutorial decision-making that would make Mike Nifong blush.
+(I discuss this problem more broadly in my post on military justice reform.)
 I have seen many cases proceed to court-martial, where the weight of the evidence strongly suggested the Accused’s innocence.

-This can be frustrating, as you may find yourself having to choose between fighting your superiors, with all the terrible consequences that can bring, and violating your bar’s rules of ethics.[2]
+This can be frustrating, as you may find yourself having to choose between fighting your superiors, with all the terrible consequences that can bring, and violating your bar’s rules of ethics.2

 General Thoughts